Alf Landon: 1936 presidential election

 In 1936, Landon sought the Republican presidential nomination opposing the re-election of Roosevelt.
 At the 1936 Republican National Convention, Landon's campaign manager John Hamilton mobilized the younger elements of the party against the faction led by Herbert Hoover.
 Landon won the nomination on the first ballot; the convention selected Chicago newspaper publisher (and Roosevelt's future Secretary of the Navy) Frank Knox as his running mate.

 Landon proved to be an ineffective campaigner who rarely traveled.
 Most of the attacks on Roosevelt and Social Security were developed by Republican campaigners rather than Landon himself.
 In the two months after his nomination he made no campaign appearances.
 As columnist Westbrook Pegler lampooned, "Considerable mystery surrounds the disappearance of Alfred M. Landon of Topeka, Kansas ...
 The Missing Persons Bureau has sent out an alarm bulletin bearing Mr. Landon's photograph and other particulars, and anyone having information of his whereabouts is asked to communicate direct with the Republican National Committee."

+The Literary Digest conducted a large mail poll that incorrectly predicted Republican nominee Alf Landon would defeat incumbent President Franklin D. Roosevelt.
+The survey, based on responses from magazine subscribers, automobile owners, and telephone users, disproportionately represented wealthier Americans who tended to favor Landon, resulting in severe sampling bias.
+The poll’s publication created a false sense of momentum for Landon’s campaign and briefly boosted Republican morale, though it had little real effect on the election’s outcome, as Roosevelt went on to win in a landslide.

 Landon respected and admired Roosevelt and accepted much of the New Deal but objected that it was hostile to business and involved too much waste and inefficiency.
 Late in the campaign, Landon accused Roosevelt of corruption – that is, of acquiring so much power that he was subverting the Constitution.
 Landon said:

-The President spoke truly when he boasted ...
-'We have built up new instruments of public power.'
-He spoke truly when he said these instruments could provide 'shackles for the liberties of the people ... and ... enslavement for the public.'
-These powers were granted with the understanding that they were only temporary.
-But after the powers had been obtained, and after the emergency was clearly over, we were told that another emergency would be created if the power was given up.
-In other words, the concentration of power in the hands of the President was not a question of temporary emergency.
-It was a question of permanent national policy.
-In my opinion the emergency of 1933 was a mere excuse ...
-National economic planning—the term used by this Administration to describe its policy—violates the basic ideals of the American system ...
-The price of economic planning is the loss of economic freedom.
-And economic freedom and personal liberty go hand in hand.

 The 1936 presidential election was extraordinarily lopsided.
 Although Landon accrued nearly seventeen million votes and obtained the endorsement of track star Jesse Owens, he lost the popular vote by more than 10 million votes.
 He lost his home state of Kansas and carried only Maine and Vermont for a total of eight electoral votes to Roosevelt's 523.
 On the same day, Republicans lost control of the Kansas governorship, as Democrat Walter A. Huxman was elected as his successor as governor.
 FDR's win was the most lopsided electoral victory since the 1820 election.
 The overwhelming Roosevelt victory prompted Democratic National Committee chair James Farley to jokingly update the political maxim "As Maine goes, so goes the nation" to "As Maine goes, so goes Vermont".